Clock icon

 Feline pregnancy

-Knowing the natural progression of feline pregnancy can help you identify when your cat is ready to give birth.
-A cat’s pregnancy typically lasts about 64 to 66 days from the time of mating but variations do occur based on the individual and number of kittens.
+A cat’s pregnancy typically lasts about 64 to 66 days from the time of mating, but there are variations based on the individual and the number of kittens.

 To learn more about how pregnancy occurs, you can read our article on the feline heat cycle.

-As your cat’s pregnancy progresses, you may notice behavioral and physical changes—these are the precursors to the impending birth, or queening.
+As your cat’s pregnancy progresses, you may notice behavioral and physical changes.
+These are the signs telling you that queening (giving birth for cats) is coming soon.

 Early signs that your cat is in labor